Getting Started with CMake

 armgcc toolchain, and the QUL_PLATFORM variable determines which particular board to build for.

-MinSizeRel is the build type used for the pre-built platform libraries shipped with Qt Quick Ultralite.
-If you want to change the build type (e.g. to
+MinSizeRel is the build type used for the prebuilt platform libraries shipped with Qt Quick Ultralite.
+To change the build type (to

 Available under certain Qt licenses.